snwl123/adpost_web-crawler/README.md

 ```sh
 scrapy crawl adpost -s DEPTH_LIMIT = < preferred recursion depth limit (integer) >
 ```
 DEPTH_LIMIT is optional.
 Set DEPTH_LIMIT to your preferred recursion depth limit that is more than 0.

-**Note:** Follow only 2, 6, and 7 for instructions for subsequent set-ups to run your code if you have already completed the initial installation.

 **8. Deactivate virtual environment.**